Gustavinho/laravelviews.com/resources/docs/docs/detail-view.md

 ## Customizing the default component

-If you dont want to use the default attributes list, you can create your own component and defining it in the `$detailComponent` property on your detail view class, all the data returned in the `detail` method will be passed as an attribute to your component.
+If you dont want to use the default attributes list, you can create your own component and define it in the `$detailComponent` property on your detail view class, all the data returned in the `detail` method will be passed as an attribute to your component.

 ```php
 protected $detailComponent = 'components.my-attributes-list-component';